luobohaohao/data-2/Final Post.md

 ## Modeling and Evaluation
 From above corr analysis with price,I choose the variables whose absolute correlation coefficient >0.2 as the independent variables to predict price.However the missing value percentage of square_feet is over 50%,I decide to abondon this variable althougn it have high relationship with price.Here is the evalation of the model.I'm satisfied with the result.
-Note:As there are some missing values in listing table,when I set model to predict price I abandon the columns which have much missing values.

 ![image](https://user-images.githubusercontent.com/30916036/129549360-118ac5d5-ebdb-42df-a884-8fe1e95b122c.png)